 My daughter Maggie and I took a trip to Portland, Oregon.
 Our trips are always meant to be adventures!
 While we were there we wanted to explore the the Columbia River Gorge, the Multnomah waterfall and other waterfalls located nearby.

 Even though there was a light rain most of the day, we still chose to make our trek to the Columbia River area.
 When planning a trip you never know what the weather will bring and you just have to make the best of it.
 I preferred to be a little moist over missing out on this adventure.

-It was a pretty straight forward 40 minute drive on Hwy 84 to Exit 28.
+It was a pretty straight forward 40 minute drive from Portland on Hwy 84 to Exit 28.
 We simply followed the signs from there to the falls.
 Our navigation tools consisted of GPS on our phones, a road map (just in case) and our Scenic Byways Brochure which I had ordered online from Travel Oregon before our trip.

 The Scenic Byways brochure was actually one of the best planning tools we used on this trip.
 Each section had road trips outlined with all the major points of interest outlined for you.
 We also used it for a day trip along the Pacific coast.

 Once we arrived at the Falls, we entered the Information Office where I was able to get a Historic Columbia River Hwy map.
 The man at the Information Desk told me which areas were closed, the best trail options for us and circled points of interest that he thought we shouldn’t miss.
 There was also a gift shop at this location, and decent restrooms which we took advantage of before heading out to explore.
 As it turned out this was the only information area that we found during our stops, so even though we did some backtracking later, we were glad that it was our starting point.